arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 The `arachne.http.dsl/handler` function looks very much like the `arachne.core.dsl/component` function we used earlier.
 This is no accident!
 In fact, `handler` is actually defining a component, too: just a specific kind of component.
 The difference is that the function specified should identify a handler function (the one we just wrote) instead of being a constructor that can return an arbitrary object.
 Note that we still need to give our handler component a name: `:myproj/hello`.
 We'll need to refer to this in the next step.

-Next, we will add some DSL forms that define a HTTP server, and tell it how to serve our handler function:
+Next, we will add some DSL forms that define an HTTP server, and tell it how to serve our handler function:

 ````clojure
 (require '[arachne.pedestal.dsl :as p])